 The strategic management of the workforce in any enterprise must be based upon a clear understanding of, and linkage to, enterprise strategy.
 In the case of securing data, systems and infrastructure, this means that workforce planning must align with a comprehensive cybersecurity strategy.
-While this field has often been considered a subset of the CIO function and the IT department, it is now clear that an enterprise cannot be properly secured without a broader effort.
+While this field has often been considered a subset of the CIO function and the IT department, it is now clear that an enterprise cannot be properly secured without a cohesive plan across functions and departments.